Learn the true definition of a landing page, and what most marketers get wrong about that kills their conversion rates.

 - Video case studies highlight a delighted customer’s experience with your product the way video testimonials do, but they focus more on your offer’s specific ROI.

 - It’s easy to fill out.
-Fields should be ordered and labelled logically, special rules for input (like “must contain/not contain”) should be explained clearly, and error messages should be displayed prominently.
+Fields should be ordered and labeled logically, special rules for input (like “must contain/not contain”) should be explained clearly, and error messages should be displayed prominently.

 - Testimonials: These are often written quotes (though sometimes they’re in video form) from highly satisfied customers who tout your product on your behalf.